realmorg/realm/apps/web/src/pages/docs/learn/flow.md

 description: Define and use element flow.
 ---

+## The Evolution of DOM Manipulation

 In the era of jQuery, manipulating the DOM was a common practice.
 However, with modern frameworks like React, Vue, and Svelte, DOM manipulation is generally discouraged due to its performance limitations.

 The reason behind this is its inherent slowness, as the browser needs to parse the HTML, convert it to the DOM, and then render it on the screen.
 This process involves a significant amount of computation.

 Unlike React, Vue, or Svelte, Realm takes a different approach.
 It doesn't rely on a Virtual DOM but instead embraces the native DOM.
 Realm utilizes slots to render content.

-Let's remember <anchor-link href="/docs/mindset">our mindset</anchor-link>: Realm is designed for developers who prioritize fast product delivery.
+Let's recall <anchor-link href="/docs/mindset">our mindset</anchor-link>: Realm is designed for developers who prioritize fast product delivery.
 Hence, we don't need to overly concern ourselves with microsecond-level frontend performance.
 Instead, our primary focus is on delivering an exceptional product.

 Back to our custom element, let's make our custom element's age state reactive as we determine the user's age.